How to benchmark Rust code with Iai

 }

-• Update your is_fibonacci_number function.
+• Update our is_fibonacci_number function.

 • Initialize our Fibonacci sequence starting with 0 and 1 as the previous and current numbers respectively.